-More diversity is needed in architecture, says body’s first black president
+More diversity is needed in architecture, says body’s first Black president

-Muyiwa Oki, 32, is also the youngest president in the Royal Institute of British Architects’ 189-year history.
+Muyiwa Oki, 32, is the youngest president in the Royal Institute of British Architects’ 189-year history

-Muyiwa Oki, who began his two-year term as president of the Royal Institute of British Architects (RIBA) on Friday, has pledged to help “tear down the barriers” which have long contributed to an under-representation of black people in the industry, especially at senior levels.
+Muyiwa Oki, who began his two-year term as president of the Royal Institute of British Architects (RIBA) on Friday, has pledged to help “tear down the barriers” that have long contributed to an under-representation of Black people in the industry, especially at senior levels.

 The 32-year-old is also the youngest president in the institute’s 189-year history and has insisted a “fundamental shift” is needed for architecture to show its relevance and importance in today’s world and inspire the next generation of architects.